VPAC/softtooleres/softtooleres.md

 `sed -n '1,2p; 5,6p' file` or `sed -n -e '1,2p' -e '5,6p' file`

+**Backrefences**

 Like the ampersand metacharacter, a backreference defines a region in a search and then allows that region to be backreferenced.
 A statement with a backreference is actually beyond being a regular language.

 Regions are established by parentheses and then referenced by \1, \2 etc. For example;

 `sed -E 's/([A-Z]*)([A-Z]*)([A-Z]*)/First Column \1 Second Column \2 Third Column \3/' gattaca.txt`

+**Parallel sed**

+Parallel sed is particularly helpful if one has a very large file that requires a regular expression edit.
+A simple example would be to remove dollar signs from file, which would normally be carried out with <code>sed 's/\$//g' filename</code>.
+Like with grep, making use of the GNU parallel suite can improve speed.

+sinteractive -n8
+module purge
+module load foss/2019b
+module load parallel/20190922
+parallel -j200% --pipe --block 2M LC_ALL=C --pipe sed 's/\$//g' < bigfile

-## Reporting Structured Data with `awk`
+## Reporting Structured Data with `AWK`

-As a data driven programming language `awk` is particularly good at understanding and manipulating text structured by fields - such as tables of rows and columns.
-Unlike `grep`, which searches for strings from an input, or `sed`, which carries out editing on the same, `awk` offers more computational options.
-The organisation of an `awk` program follows the form: pattern { action }.
+As a data driven programming language `AWK` is particularly good at understanding and manipulating text structured by fields - such as tables of rows and columns.
+Unlike `grep`, which searches for strings from an input, or `sed`, which carries out editing on the same, `AWK` offers more computational options.
+The organisation of an `AWK` program follows the form: pattern { action }.
 This is sometimes structured with BEGIN and END which specify actions to be taken before any lines are read, and after the last line is read.

-There are many variants of awk, but the most common is GNU awk (often called 'gawk').
-This resource is written with GNU awk assumed.
+There are many variants of AWK, but the most common is GNU AWK (often called 'GAWK').
+This resource is written with GNU AWK assumed.
 To check that you have this, run the version command.

 `awk --version`

 **Internal Field Separator**

-The easiest and certainly one of the most common uses of awk is create reports from structured data.
+The easiest and certainly one of the most common uses of AWK is create reports from structured data.
 Columns and rows are referenced by number (e.g., `print $1` for the first column, `NR>1` for all rows greater than 1) and by default the space acts as the delimiter.
 To modify this use `awk -F,` (or `awk -F ','`) to use, for example, the comma as the delimiter.
 Other shell commands can be included in `awk`.

-By default awk uses a space as the internal field separator.
+By default AWK uses a space as the internal field separator.
 To use a comma invoke with `-F` e.g. `awk -F"," '{print $3}' quakes.csv`

 Adding new separators to the standard output print of multiple fields is recommended - otherwise AWK will print without any separators.
 For example;

 `awk -F"," '{print $1 " : " $3}' quakes.csv`
 `awk -F"," '{print $1 "\t" $3}' quakes.csv`

-Other shell commands can be piped through awk
+Other shell commands can be piped through AWK

 `awk -F"," '{print $1 " : " $3 | "sort"}' quakes.csv | less`